Welcome

 On September 9, 2019 I disconnected from a 34-year career in computers and software by starting a 500-mile hike from southern France to western Spain, along the 13th Century pilgrimage trail known as the Camino de Santiago.
 You can make the hike, too, vicariously through my posts here.

 In mid-September 2021, Schengen visa revitalized, I flew back to Paris.
-My New French Girl Friend and I traveled through the vineyards and antiquities sites in southern France for a few weeks by car with another couple, and then she and I visited friends in Barcelona in October.
+My New French Girlfriend and I traveled through the vineyards and antiquities sites in southern France for a few weeks by car with another couple, and then she and I visited friends in Barcelona in October.
 The weather was great and the food and wine were outstanding.
-We returned to the U.S. for the Christmas holidays.

 Cheers.